Code-Institute-Submissions/alandoherty95-reciprocate-app/README.md

 - **Log Out** allows users to log out of their account with one click of a button.
 The log out function removes the user from the session.
 This button is available in the navigation bar and footer of all pages when a user is logged in.

 - **Profile** can be accessed by users when they have successfully logged in.
 Users can view all recipes they have shared.
 Users can also edit or delete recipes they have already shared with the community.
 The profile page also promotes a local catering company where users can shop for any supplies needed.
+Shannon Hotel Supplies is a local company specialising in kitchen supplies and utensils.

 - **Create Recipe** encourages users to share new recipes with the community.
 Users must be logged in to their account in order to share recipes.
 A new recipe can be submitted by filling out a simple form.
 The user will enter the fields for`“category_name”`, `“recipe_name”`, `“recipe_ingredients”`, `"recipe_instructions"` and `"image_url"`.
 The new recipe is displayed on the homepage and the user's profile page.